Actifio/ActPowerCLI/README.md

 ## report sorting

-In PowerShell 5-7 the output of all report commands is autosorted to make the data more readable.
+In PowerShell 5-7 the output of all report commands is auto-sorted to make the data more readable.
-You do disable this function by adding -p to the Connect-Act command.
+You do disable this function by adding -p to the Connect-Act command like this:
 ```
 Connect-Act 172.24.1.80 av -i -p
 ```